Money & Subsidies

 When should I open a CDA account?

 Open it as soon as possible after your child's birth registration.
-The initial $3,000 government co-matching is deposited automatically when the CDA is opened, so there is no reason to delay.
+The CDA First Step Grant ($5,000 for 1st/2nd child, $10,000 for 3rd and subsequent) is deposited automatically when the CDA is opened, so there is no reason to delay.

 You might also like